adelciotto/Chocolate-Wolfenstein-3D/README.md

 ### Linux

 These instructions assume you are using Ubuntu.
-If you're on a different distribution, ensure you have the dependencies installed and the instructions should be identical.
+If you're on a different distribution, ensure you have the dependencies installed, and the instructions should be identical.

-Install all of the required dependencies:
+Install all the required dependencies:

 ```shell
 sudo apt update